codemagic-ci-cd/codemagic-docs/content/getting-started/building-a-flutter-app.md

 2. In the **Configuration as code** section on the right sidebar, click **Download configuration**.

 {{<notebox>}}
 The YAML feature currently has the following **limitations**:

 * Exporting configuration from the workflow editor is supported for Flutter-based Android, iOS and web apps.
 * The exported configuration is not identical to the settings in the workflow editor and lacks the configuration for some features, such as **Stop build if tests fail** and publishing to Codemagic Static Pages.
 {{</notebox>}}

 ## Building with YAML

-In order to use `codemagic.yaml` for build configuration in Codemagic, it has to be committed to your repository.
-The file must be located in the root directory of the repository.
-When detected in the repository, `codemagic.yaml` is automatically used for configuring builds that are triggered in response to the events defined in the file.
-Any configuration in the Flutter workflow editor is ignored.
+1. In order to use `codemagic.yaml` for build configuration in Codemagic, commit the file to the root directory of your repository.

-In order to use `codemagic.yaml` for manual builds, you must select the workflow to build from `codemagic.yaml`:

-1. Navigate to your app settings and click **Start new build**.
-3. In the **specify build configuration** popup, select the branch where your `codemagic.yaml` file is located.
+2. Back in app settings in Codemagic, select the **`codemagic.yaml`** tab.
+3. Scan for the `codemagic.yaml` file by selecting a **branch** to scan and clicking the **Check for configuration file** button at the top of the page.
+Note that you can have different configuration files in different branches.
-4. If a `codemagic.yaml` file is found in that branch, you can click **Select workflow from codemagic.yaml**.
+4. If a `codemagic.yaml` file is found in that branch, you can click **Start your first build** and select the **branch** and **workflow** to build.
-5. Then select the workflow to build from the **Select workflow from codemagic.yaml** dropdown.
-6. Finally, click **Start new build** to start the build.
+5. Finally, click **Start new build** to build the app.

 ## Android builds